prahasR/rstats-StochOptim-Tests/Tests.md

-StochOptim: A R Wrapper for stocastic Optimisation
+StochOptim: A R Wrapper for stochastic Optimisation
 ================

 ## Test 1